FIFA Men's World Ranking: Awards

-Each year FIFA hands out two awards to its member nations, based on their rankings.
-They are:
+Each year FIFA hands out two major awards to its member nations, based on their rankings.

 Team of the Year

-Team of the Year is awarded each year to the first ranked team in the December-edition of the FIFA World Ranking.
-Except in 2000 and 2001, where a different calculation method determined the award instead should be given to: The national team with the highest average points score in their seven best matches of the recent year ended on 31 December.
+The Team of the Year is awarded each year to the first ranked team in the December edition of the FIFA World Ranking.

-Brazil are the most recent Team of the Year for the thirteenth time in the 29-year history of the rankings.
-Brazil hold the records for most consecutive wins (seven, between 1994 and 2000) and most wins overall (thirteen).
-The table shows the three best teams of each year:
+Argentina are the most recent winners of the award, for the fourth time in the 31-year history of the rankings.
+Brazil hold the records for the most consecutive wins (seven, between 1994 and 2000) and most wins overall (thirteen).
+The table shows the three best teams of each year.

 Performances by countries

 Best Mover of the Year

 The Best Mover of the Year is awarded to the team who made the best progress up the rankings over the course of the year.
 In the FIFA rankings, this is not simply the team that has risen the most places, but a calculation is performed in order to account for the fact that it becomes progressively harder to earn more points the higher up the rankings a team is.

 The calculation done for the years 1993–2006, the era before the major FIFA World ranking calculation revision in July 2006, is the number of points the team has at the end of the year (z) multiplied by the number of points it earned during the year (y).
 The team with the highest index on this calculation received the award.
 The 1993–2006 table shows the top three best movers for each year.

 In the years from 1993 until 2006, an official Best Mover Award was handed over to the coach of the winning national football team at the annual FIFA World Player Gala.
 For example, the coach of the Slovenia national football team (Srečko Katanec) received this official award at the FIFA World Player 1999 Awards Gala, with the award granted a few days after the year had ended on 24 January 2000.
 The award has not been an official part of the annual FIFA awards gala show, The Best FIFA Football Awards, since the show for 2006.

 While an official award has not been made for national team movements since 2006, FIFA has continued each year to release a list of the 'Best Movers' in the rankings.
 An example of the informal on-going "Mover of the Year" award is the recognition made by FIFA to Colombia in 2012 in an official press release.

 After implementation of the major FIFA World ranking calculation revision in July 2006, the calculation methodology to decide the "Mover of the Year" ranking also changed in 2007, to simply the difference between the FIFA world ranking points by the end of the year compared to 12 months earlier.
 The Best Mover results for all subsequent years are based on the same methodology.